BurcovschiAna/BurcovschiAna/README.md

 ###

-<p align="left">I’m a junior front-end developer from Europe.
+<p align="left">I’m a front-end developer from Europe.
 I can speak Romanian, English and Russian.
 I’m very passionate about creating visually appealing and user-friendly web-sites.
 My journey in web development began with various online courses that have equipped me with the skills to design and develop responsive, high-performance websites.</p>

 ###